 With the right approach and the support of an experienced life transition counselor, you can feel empowered and prepared to move forward.
 Many times, feelings of inadequacy or worry are the direct result of not feeling safe in your environment or relationships.
 Therapy provides an accepting, supportive space for you to work through your current challenges.

 Think of it like this.
 If your car gets stuck in the snow, it’s nearly impossible to push it out on your own.
 However, with help, moving the car becomes possible.
 I can provide you with that help and support.
-With a safe, authentic therapeutic experience, you can explore and ultimately shift your fears into productive and empowering self-reflections and actions.
+With a safe, authentic therapeutic experience, you can explore your fears.
+Ultimately you will shift your fears into productive and empowering self-reflections and actions.